d-morrison/IntroStatActivities/_book/12-A18-inference-1ofeach-theory.md

     - $n < 30$: If the sample size $n$ is less than 30 and there are no clear outliers in the data, then we typically assume the data come from a nearly normal distribution to satisfy the condition.

-    - $n \ge 30$: If the sample size $n$ is at least 30 and there are no particularly extreme outliers, then we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.
+    - $30 \le n < 100$: If the sample size $n$ is at least 30 and there are no particularly extreme outliers, then we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.

      - $n \geq 100$: If the sample size $n$ is at least 100 (regardless of the presence of skew or outliers), we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.

-Upload and open the R script file for Week 12 lab.
+Upload and open the R script file for Activity 12B.
 Upload and import the csv file, `Trail_Weight`.
-Enter the name of the data set (see the environment tab) for datasetname in the R script file in line 7.
-Write a title for the boxplots in line 11.
-Highlight and run lines 1--13 to load the data and create plots of the data.
+Enter the name of the data set (see the environment tab) for datasetname in the R script file in line 10.
+Write a title for the boxplots in line 14.
+Highlight and run lines 1--16 to load the data and create plots of the data.

 ```r